mieweb/docs/content/functions/system-administration/system-controls/access-control-adding-deleting-editing-users.md

 * <strong>Verify New PIN Vericode:</strong> Re-enter your PIN code here from the field above.
 This is just for verification that you entered the correct/same PIN number.
 This currently is used for the e-orders module if your practice is set up where you have to enter a PIN number to create orders for patients.
 * <strong>Security Question:</strong> You can type in a question that the user wishes to refer to if he/she needs their password reset, or other information.
 This is just to verify that this is the person you are talking to that wants changes made.
 * <strong>Security Answer:</strong> Answer to the security question that the user must verify/identify in order to access/change things.
+* <strong>Add Photograph:</strong> Click the Add Photo hyperlink to take a patient photo or upload a saved photo.
+* <strong>Add Signature:</strong> Click the Add Signature hyperlink to upload a signature image.
+This signature image will display on documents programmed to display a signature.

 ### Departments